ChemicalDevelopment/vpl/README.md

 Vide Pipe Line

+# installation

+Run `pip3 install vpl` (it's on pypi)

+Or `pip3 install -e git://github.com/chemicaldevelopment/vpl` (for development, i.e. unstable builds)

+# usage

+It comes with a simple viewer, run:

+`python3 -mvpl --help`

+You can use `import vpl` in your code

 # exposure settings

 Exposure settings are extremely finicky to get working.
 Here's a few commands to try: